 Probably I have actually made this sound a little more plot-centric than it actually is.
 Many of the chapters are quite short, and some can be summed up like, “Sarasa and Seriho ponder adding sweets to the menu.”
 The art style is quite simplistic, with a few stock character designs that remind me a little of K-ON! and its ilk.
 Certainly this series isn’t likely to win any awards for profundity, but I liked it and found it much more my speed than Hanjuku Joshi, which we talked about a couple weeks ago.

-MELINDA: I have to say that the teahouse setting sounds very appealing to me.
+MJ: I have to say that the teahouse setting sounds very appealing to me.
 I love stories set in the workplace, and this kind of workplace in particular really does the trick.
 Ever since Antique Bakery, I guess… in any case, it sounds quite charming.
 I’ll admit that I’m not incredibly fond of the type of artwork you describe, but it’s popular these days, so what can you do?

 MICHELLE: It didn’t bother me much in the main story itself.
 It’s a bit worse, and some of the side characters more outrageous, in the prequel stories at the end of the volume, but since those were written first, I tried not to let them diminish my opinion of the main series.

 Anyways!
 What have you been reading this week?